-- LG Art Cool Inverter Air Conditioner System 4 (click here for system 3) – this model is black in colour and is very sleek and beautiful
+- LG Art Cool Inverter Air Conditioner System 4 (click here for system 3) – (black colour and very sleek and beautiful)

-- Budget buy: EuropAce 12000 Btu 3-in-1 Portable Aircon with Dehumidifier that comes with a 5 years compressor warranty
+- Best budget portable aircon: EuropAce 12000 Btu 3-in-1 Portable Aircon with Dehumidifier that comes with a 5 years compressor warranty

 How to buy an aircon for your home